Would my stock be suitable for these events?

 Rather than rely entirely on a fixed dateline for exhibits, we prefer to focus on the theme of our events.
 In keeping with the antiques and vintage theme, each standholder must ensure that only genuine antique, vintage and/or collector’s items are displayed and offered for sale on their stand.

-This means that modern reproductions (“Repro”), including modern-made “vintage style” fashions, are not permitted.
+This means that modern-made items, including reproduction items (“Repro”) and “vintage style” fashions, are not permitted.
 All exhibits must be genuine and as described.
 If in doubt, please ask before booking.

 Do I need to be a business owner or have any special qualifications?